Dublin St Patrick's

-Dublin St Patrick's, a division of Dublin, was a borough constituency in Ireland.
+St Patrick's, a division of Dublin, was a borough constituency in Ireland.
 It returned one Member of Parliament (MP) to the United Kingdom House of Commons from 1885 until 1922.

-From the dissolution of 1922, the area was no longer represented in the UK Parliament.
+After independence in 1922, the area was no longer represented in the UK Parliament.

 Boundaries

-This constituency was named for St Patrick's Cathedral and comprised the southwest part of the city of Dublin.
+This constituency was named for St Patrick's Cathedral and comprised the south-west part of the city of Dublin.

 From 1885 to 1918, it was defined as:

 The Merchants' Quay, Usher's Quay and Wood Quay wards of the borough of Dublin.

 From 1918 to 1922, it was defined as:

 The Merchants' Quay and Wood Quay wards of the County Borough of Dublin.

 History

 Prior to the 1885 general election, the city was the undivided two-member Dublin City constituency.
 Under the Redistribution of Seats Act 1885, Dublin was divided into four divisions: St Patrick's, College Green, Dublin Harbour and St Stephen's Green.

 Under the Redistribution of Seats (Ireland) Act 1918, the city was allocated seven seats: in addition to the four existing constituencies, the new divisions were Clontarf, St James's and St Michan's.
 St Patrick's lost territory to St James's.

 Sinn Féin used this election to elect members of Dáil Éireann, inviting all those elected in Ireland to sit as a Teachta Dála (known in English as a Deputy) in the Dáil, although only the Sinn Féin members attended.
 St Patrick's in 1918 gave Sinn Féin 66% of the vote.
 Constance Markievicz was the first woman to win a seat in the House of Commons of the United Kingdom, at the first election where women were permitted to stand as candidates.

 Under the Government of Ireland Act 1920, the area was combined with the St Stephen's Green Division to form Dublin South, a 4-seat constituency for the Southern Ireland House of Commons and a single-seat constituency at Westminster.
 At the 1921 election for the Southern Ireland House of Commons, the four seats were won uncontested by Sinn Féin, who treated it as part of the election to the Second Dáil.
 Constance Markievicz was one of the four TDs for Dublin South.

 Under s.
 1(4) of the Irish Free State (Agreement) Act 1922, no writ was to be issued "for a constituency in Ireland other than a constituency in Northern Ireland".
 Therefore, no vote was held in Dublin South at the 1922 United Kingdom general election on 15 November 1922, shortly before the Irish Free State left the United Kingdom on 6 December 1922.